collective/collective.taxonomy/README.rst

 This exchange is integrated with `GenericSetup
 <http://packages.python.org/Products.GenericSetup/>`_ which manages
 imports and exports using setup profiles.
+Is is also possible to use the controlpanel for importing and exporting VDEX files.

 The package comes with integration for the `Dexterity
 <http://plone.org/products/dexterity/>`_ content type framework: for